 The main goal of a data fabric is to deliver integrated and enriched data – at the right time, in the right way, and to the right data consumer – to support both operational and analytical use cases.

 Successful data-driven enterprises map intended business outcomes to their data architecture and technology.
-So, business and IT stakeholders need to know the reasons for implementing data fabric, and thoroughly understand its value proposition.
-Key drivers are listed below.
+This is why business and IT stakeholders need to know the reasons for implementing data fabric, and thoroughly understand its value proposition.
+Key drivers are described below.

 Knowledge graphs are important because most relationship insights are lost when using traditional data modeling and integration tools.

-When researching data fabric vendors, look for a platform that comes with the following key capabilities:
+When researching data fabric vendors, look for a data fabric architecture that enables the following key capabilities:

 The table below summarizes the strengths and concerns of the 5 top data fabric vendors.

 K2view stands out as the only platform capable of responding to data queries in real time, at massive scale, in support of both analytical and operational workloads.

 At the core of K2view’s patented technology is the Micro-Database™, that unifies everything the enterprise knows about a particular business entity (such as a customer, product, location, credit card, etc.), including business transactions, cross-channel interactions, network data, and master data.